 According to the National Autism Association, Autism affects 1 in 59 children.
 The bio-neurological developmental disability usually presents itself by the age of three, and it is more prevalent in boys than girls.

 As children with autism grow older, they face all sorts of obstacles.
-Because many don’t speak or use social cues as you or I do, they become targets for bullies or are excluded altogether.
+Because many don’t speak or use social cues as you or if do, they become targets for bullies or are excluded altogether.
 Children with autism are also vulnerable to drowning because they wander from their homes and schools.
 Due to their inability to communicate, they cannot tell someone their name or where they live, either.
-Additionally, as adults, they are more likely to unemployed or underemployed.
+Additionally, adults are more likely to be unemployed or underemployed.

 The day also focuses on the growing need for programs designed to support those with autism now and in the future.